 Wired Into the publishing industry

 Lydia Horne ’16 supports three senior editors at WIRED magazine with everything from scheduling to research to photoshoots.
 “I love the community at WIRED—everyone is so quick, sharp, and kind.
 I’m constantly learning.
 I also report to three senior WIRED women—which feels quite special and unique in the tech industry—and feel grateful to be supported and surrounded by such brilliant women.”
 Horne is also in good company with fellow Catamounts at WIRED—Natalie DiBlasio ’11, Alex Baker-Whitcomb ’11, and Michael Calore ’96.
-A double major in art history and English, an English, she remembers visiting art professor Peter Shellenberger as an especially big influence on her studies at UVM.
+A double major in art history and English, she remembers visiting art professor Peter Shellenberger as an especially big influence on her studies at UVM.
 “He completely redirected my interests and self-understanding as an artist.”

 Making and celebrating local art